function61/certbus/README.md

 - Loadbalancer needs a
   [stateful store](https://github.com/mholt/certmagic/wiki/Storage-Implementations)
   to keep track of the ever-changing certs
+- Multiple loadbalancers need coordination so two loadbalancers don't try to renew the same certificate at the same time
 - Loadbalancer needs your LetsEncrypt (or some other ACME service) credentials
 - Loadbalancer needs your DNS credentials if you need private (think intranet) services
     * You need DNS solver because ACME can't verify your domain ownership via HTTP solver for private services